Characters of Henry Danger and Danger Force: Max Thunderman

 Max Thunderman (Jack Griffo) appears in "Danger & Thunder".
 The character crosses over from The Thundermans.
 He is Phoebe's twin brother.
 Max goes to Swellview and gets himself into Toddler's gathering of villains in order to get close to Dr. Minyak's latest weapon.

 Jack Frittleman

 Jack Frittleman (Alec Mapa) is the owner of the company Frittles.
-After his company's headquarters blown up twice, first in "The Trouble with Frittles" and second in "Henry's Frittle Problem", both times because of Henry and Ray, he reappears in "Escape Room" as a villain trying to get revenge.
+After his company's headquarters blown up twice, first in "The Trouble with Frittles" and second in "Henry's Frittle Problem", both times because of Captain Man and Kid Danger, he reappears in "Escape Room" as a villain trying to get revenge.
+In "The Fate of Danger: Part II", Jack Frittleman is among the villains attending Kid Danger's memorial.